jnozzi/cocoadev.com/markdown/NSWindow.md

 ----

-Function **General/NSWindowListForContext** gives a list of all windows in an application.
+Function **NSWindowListForContext** gives a list of all windows in an application.
 This list is sorted by the z-order of windows on screen.
 The windows list contains Core Graphics window id.
-Method **windowWithWindowNumber:** of General/NSApplication retrieves General/NSWindow object from a window-id.
+Method **windowWithWindowNumber:** of NSApplication retrieves NSWindow object from a window-id.

  {
      int numberOfWindows=0, iw;